 - Pay an annual Franchise Tax to the state of Delaware—a minimum of $175 per year.

 - Pay federal income tax on income generated in the U.S. A.

 These things can be done by hiring your own legal counsel or tax advisor.
 Stripe Atlas users have access to a legal guide prepared by Orrick, a tax guide prepared by PwC, and a free consultation call with an expert from PwC.

 Note: PwC and Orrick will not provide tailored tax advice unless you ask them to represent you directly as a client.

 Life After Incorporating & Opening A Bank Account In The U.S.A.

 The very first thing I did after all of this is hired a legal counselor and tax advisor.
 He & his team are now taking care of all tax audits, filings, and everything else that needs to be done.
-If you want me to connect you with them, simply write an email to me directly at [email protected]

 I also opened a PayPal account in the U.S. that allows me to receive payment from anywhere in the world & without restrictions.
 I will be doing a detailed guide on opening a U.S. PayPal account in the coming days.
 It’s now much easier for me to do business.

 However, I’m still in the learning phase & trying to figure everything out.

 If you are from India like me, you also need to know about double taxation.
 Your Indian CA or legal counselor will be able to advise you better on this.
 But this is definitely something you should be aware of.